hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 #### Automating the QC workflow

-Now that we know how to use the tools to perform the QC, let's automate the process of using *Trimmomatic* and running *FastQC* using a complete shell script (e.g. LSF submission script).
-We will use the same commands, with a few extra "echo" statements to give us feedback.
+Now that we know how to use the tools to perform the QC, let's automate the process of using *Trimmomatic* and running *FastQC* using a complete shell script (i.e. a LSF submission script).
+We will use the same commands, with a few extra "echo" statements to give us feedback, and add the LSF directives at the beginning.

-A submission script is oftentimes preferable to executing commands on the terminal.
+A submission script is preferable to executing commands on the terminal interactively.
 We can use it to store the parameters we used for a command(s) inside a file.
 If we need to run the program on other files, we can easily change the script.
 Also, using scripts to store your commands helps with reproducibility.
 In the future, if we forget which parameters we used during our analysis, we can just check our script.

 To run the *Trimmomatic* command on a worker node via the job scheduler, we need to create a submission script with two important components: